 — Newsweek en Español (@NewsweekEspanol) August 31, 2017

-The Official Twitter handle of Mexico City International Airport had also tweeted on August 31, 2017 stating that the take-off and landing of flights had been suspended due to weather conditions.
+The official Twitter handle of Mexico City International Airport had also tweeted on August 31, 2017 that the take-off and landing of flights had been suspended due to weather conditions.

-In the past too, this video was circulated claiming that it is the Miami Airport.
+In the past, this video was circulated claiming that it is the Miami Airport.
 Ironically, it was Director of Social Media, White House who had put out this misleading video.
 He later deleted his tweet.

 The official Miami Airport Twitter account had responded stating that it wasn’t Miami airport.

 This video is not from Miami International Airport.